-Iowa law requires that individuals who perform well services be certified by Iowa DNR.
+Iowa law requires individuals who perform well services to be certified by Iowa DNR.
 Learn more about the requirements on our Well Contractor Certification webpage.

 You can use the heat energy stored in the earth below your home or business for heating and cooling.
 Check out our Geothermal Heat Exchange (GHEX) website.

 Are you looking for information for wells in your area?
 Check out our Well Logs web page.